-Chicago and Evanston Infertility Counseling
+Chicago and Evanston Infertility Counseling,

-For a couple hoping to expand their family, infertility can be a devastating and highly stressful occurrence.
+For a couple or person hoping to expand their family, infertility can be a devastating and highly stressful occurrence.
 According to the National Survey for Family Growth conducted by the Center for Disease Control, as many as 17% of married women experience infertility, defined as the inability to become pregnant in 12 months of trying, or in six months of trying for women over 35.
 Infertility can have many causes; researchers estimate that one-third of infertility is cause by female problems, one-third by male problems, and the final third by a mixture of both male and female fertility issues or unknown factors.
 In all cases, infertility can be caused or exacerbated by biological or emotional issues.

 The most common treatments for infertility include medical intervention.
 Doctors may prescribe medicine or surgery, or couples may opt for in-vitro fertilization or assisted reproductive technology.
 Regardless of the course of treatment, managing infertility often involves numerous doctor appointments, tests and medical exams, and periods of waiting and hoping.

-For many couples, the ability to easily have a child may have felt like a given.
+For many people, the ability to easily have a child may have felt like a given.
 Encountering difficulties in becoming pregnant can raise new issues within a couple, or heighten known differences.
 Some issues couples may encounter include: